Mining Intelligence and News

 Summary:

-The Mariposa-El Zapote-Tahonitas structure strikes to the south-southeast and dips at approximately 50° to the southwest.
-Mariposa is the northernmost deposit along the mineralized trend and has a length of approximately 750 m.
-The structure at Mariposa is at the contact between andesite and granodiorite.
-This structure is exposed on surface intermittently along the road that provides access to the historic mine workings.
-Examination of the historic workings, which were developed on three levels, exploited an area of dilation along the structure that was 150 to 200 m in length (Lopez, 2009).
-Mineralization is associated with hydrothermal breccias.
+Mariposa is the northernmost portion of the Z-T mineralized trend and has a length of approximately 1100m.
+The structure at Mariposa is at the contact between andesite and granodiorite with the rhyolitic stock.
+This structure is exposed on surface intermittently along the road that provides access to the historical mine workings (L?pez, 2009).
+Mineralization is associated with hydrothermal breccias (Turner and Hunter, (2020).

-San Miguel-Noche Buena Trend
+San Miguel-Noche Buena (Central) Trend

 Guadalupe Trend